Skip to Content

 4. Execute Method

-The execute() method contains your toolโ€™s logic.
+The execute() method contains your tool’s logic.
 Arguments are passed directly as a parameter:

-async execute(args: MathSumArgs): Promise<ToolResult<number>> { const result = args.a + args.b; return { data: result, }; }
+async execute(args: MathSumArgs): Promise<ToolResult<number>> { const sum = this.mathService.sum(args.a, args.b); return Promise.resolve({ data: sum, }); }

 Using Tools in Workflows

-1. Register the Tool in Your Workflow
+1. Define the Workflow Class

 3. Call in Workflow YAML